 3. Format your Guest Blog Posts and Links to Maximize Effectiveness

 Primarily, guest post drafts are written, shared, and approved all inside of Google Docs – a free tool that’s perfect for collaborating with bloggers.
 There are a few best practices to understand: formatting rules, sharing options, and link strategies to maximize your effectiveness per post.

 A. Format Your Google Doc Correctly

 Nothing will make you look more like a rookie to another blogger than not understanding how to format your drafts.
-Every blog has slightly different blog guidelines.
+Every blog has slightly different guest blogging guidelines.
 However, using the Outline Tool within Google Docs will help make your draft easier to navigate and feature the correct headers (H2, H3, H4, etc.).